asjosik1991/lattice-symmetries/python/tutorial.md

 #The maximal abelian sugroup consists of 2 translations and identity
 ```

+These functions return a sympy permutation group.
+This allows us to apply all the existing sympy functions and analyze the symmetries of expressions.
+For more details, one can look [at sympy documentation](https://docs.sympy.org/latest/modules/combinatorics/perm_groups.html).

+Here, we will consider a few methods that can be particularly useful.

 #### Symmetry-adapted basis

 To make calculations with the help of symmetries, we need to construct a symmetry-adapted basis.